Lenart12/TeslaBle2Mqtt/README.md

 ## Requirements

-- Go
+- Go 1.23
 - MQTT broker (e.g., Mosquitto)
 - TeslaBleHttpProxy
-- Home assistant with mqtt integration
+- Home assistant with mqtt integration (Optional if you do not care about displaying values)

+> [!WARNING]
+> Until [wimaha/TeslaBleHttpProxy#95](https://github.com/wimaha/TeslaBleHttpProxy/pull/95) gets merged, it is expected to
+> use my fork of TeslaBleHttpProxy, which you can get [here](https://github.com/Lenart12/TeslaBleHttpProxy) and then build it
+> manually as I can't create releases.

 ## Installation